Subang National Golf Club

-It has hosted several significant golf tournaments in its history.
+Opened in 1968, it has hosted several significant golf tournaments in its history.
 It hosted the Malaysian Dunlop Masters several times in the 1970s and 1980s.
 It also hosted the Malaysian Open in 1983, 1987, and 1991.

+History

+The golf club was opened on 1 September 1968 as the Subang Golf Course.
+Its clubhouse was temporarily based at a bungalow nearby before moving to a permanent one in September 1971.

 In 1977 Walter Godfrey started working as the club pro.
 He worked at the club for five years.
 During his tenure at Subang National he won the 1979 Dunlop Masters.